Beartime234/slack-quizdata/README.md

 pipenv run python -m uploader.validate
 ```

+This will check that your questions are valid and follow question guidelines.

+TODO add question guidelines doc

 ### Uploader Tests

 To run the unit tests on the uploader code run the following from